Skip to main content Skip to secondary navigation

 • Tabling reservations may be requested for up to five consecutive days.

-• Unrelated tabling is not permitted at White Plaza during the following events: New Student Orientation, the fall student activities fair, Stanford Career Education events, Reunion Homecoming, Family Weekend, Admit Weekend, Commencement, and other large university-wide events.
+• Tabling is not permitted at White Plaza during the following events: first day of New Student Orientation, the fall student activities fair, Stanford Career Education events, Reunion Homecoming, Family Weekend, Admit Weekend, Commencement, and other large university-wide events.

-Where can students and student organizations secure tables, chairs, and pop-up tents?
+Where can students and student organizations secure tables, chairs, and canopies?

-Student organizations may check out free tables, chairs, and pop-up tents from ASSU.
+Student organizations may check out free tables, chairs, and canopies from ASSU.
 You may reserve these items in advance by completing this form.
 Equipment is available on a first-come, first-served basis.

 Tabling Requirements